fxwalsh/IoT-Protocols-2026/topic-01/talk-3/README.md

-# Interact with the physical world with sensors and actuators
+# Sensors and Actuators

-## Introduction
+Analog and Digital Sensors/Actuators

 This lesson introduces two of the important concepts for your IoT device - sensors and actuators.
 You will also get hands on with them both, adding a light sensor to your IoT project, then adding an LED controlled by light levels, effectively building a nightlight.